microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/rate-optimization.md

 The **Rate optimization report** summarizes existing and potential savings from commitment discounts, like reservations and savings plans.
 This report enables you to:

 - Review Azure Hybrid Benefit usage.
-- Identify and resolve any under-utilized commitments (aka utilization).
+- Identify and resolve any under-utilized commitments (also called utilization).
-- Identify opportunity to save with more commitment discounts (aka coverage).
+- Identify opportunity to save with more commitment discounts (also called coverage).
-- Determine which resources used commitment discounts (aka chargeback).
+- Determine which resources used commitment discounts (also called chargeback).
 - Summarize cost savings from commitment discounts.

 You can download the Rate optimization report from the [latest release](https://github.com/microsoft/finops-toolkit/releases).